-The site is 350 acres (140 hectares) of moorland dominated by purple moor grass (Molinia purpurea) with a relatively small area of ancient woodland alongside two upland streams in the northern corner of the site.
+The site is 350 acres (140 hectares) of moorland dominated by purple moor grass (Molinia caerulea) with a relatively small area of ancient woodland alongside two upland streams in the northern corner of the site.

 Restoration of habitats will offer the right conditions for bringing back some of the lost animal species.
 This may be achieved by natural colonisation, for example it is expected that bird species will be attracted to the area as the habitats are restored.
 We will also consider reintroduction programmes, following detailed research into feasibility.
 These could include water vole (Arvicola terrestris), red squirrel (Sciurus vulgaris), mountain hare (Lepus timidus), wild boar (Sus scrofa), beaver (Castor fiber), and wild cat (Felis silvestris) for example, as well as other small mammals.
-The remant population of pine marten in Wales has been boosted by the introduction of about 40 animals from Scotland over the last two years, with the release sites not far from the Cambrian Wildwood site.
+The remnant population of pine marten in Wales has been boosted by the introduction of 51 animals from Scotland over the last three years, with the release sites not far from the Cambrian Wildwood site.

-The first priority is to carry out surveys to see what birds, plants and invertebrates are present – providing baseline data to see how things change over the years.
+The first priority is to carry out surveys to see what birds, mammals, plants and invertebrates are present – providing baseline data to see how things change over the years.

 Please note that some parts of the landscape in the photos are not part of Bwlch Corog, especially those with long views.